Marks Maponyane: International career

 Maponyane made his debut for Bafana Bafana on 16 August 1992 in a 4-1 loss to Zimbabwe in an AFCON qualifier coming in the 52nd minute for Shane McGregor.
 He scored his first goal in his third international match in the 6th minute against Zimbabwe in an AFCON qualifier on 26 April 1993 but Benjamin Nkonjera equalised in the 82nd minute to make it 1-1.
 He scored his second and last goal for South Africa on 26 November 1994 in a 2-1 win over Ghana in the 11th minute.
 He played his last international on 26 April 1995 in a 3-1 win over Lesotho.

 After Retirement

 Maponyane hails from Meadowlands in Soweto.
 He is currently an analyst at SABC and was South Africa's analyst during the FIFA World Cup in 2006.
 He is also the Sales Executive at Adidas South Africa.

 He has been a motivational speaker since his spell at Chiefs since 1989.
-His has done motivational talks at Toyota and Nissan SA.
+He has done motivational talks at Toyota and Nissan SA.